axie-taxi/abi/ethers-js/README.md

 # Axie Infinity ABIs

-Here are the ABIs that power [axie.taxi](https://axie.taxi), the only secure method of auto-claiming and paying scholars for your guild.
+Here are the ABIs that power [axie.taxi](https://axie.taxi), a secure method of auto-claiming and paying scholars for your guild.

 ## About this repo